jangirsoham07/OfflineU/README.md

-# OfflineU — Self-Hosted Local Course Loader & Progress Tracker
+# OfflineU: Self-Hosted Local Course Loader & Progress Tracker

 **OfflineU** is a sleek, self-hosted web app designed to load and view your offline video, audio, text, and quiz-based training courses.
-Whether it's Udemy downloads, pirated training archives, or personal content—OfflineU turns your course folder into a fully navigable dashboard with automatic progress tracking.
+Whether it's Udemy downloads, "open sourced" training archives, or personal content—OfflineU turns your course folder into a fully navigable dashboard with automatic progress tracking.

 ---